 Learn how to make dill pickles the “old-fashioned” way.
 Pickling is a great way to store excess vegetables for the winter—or just make a tasty snack for the summer!
 Use this simple dill pickle recipe to make easy and delicious homemade pickles.

 Pickled Cucumbers and Other Vegetables

 This dill pickle recipe is great for pickling cucumbers, as well as a variety of other vegetables.
 That’s right—you can make pickles out of cucumbers, cauliflower, green and red peppers, onions, green tomatoes, summer squash, baby ears of corn—lots of different vegetables can be pickled!
-The best pickles, of course, are those made from the vegetables in your very own garden.
-Don’t forget to grow the dill, too!
+The best pickles, of course, are those made from the vegetables grown in your very own garden.
+Don’t forget to the dill, too!